identitymonk/ConferenceTweetMapper/README.md

 ## Pre-requisites

 In order to use those scripts you must have:
-- Python 2.7 installed (only version tested so far)
+- Python
+	* 2.7: works for all scripts except graphify.py in its async version
+	* 3.7: have been tested only with graphify.py

 - Pip installed
 - Python packages installed: